-Alexandra Castro Klarén, PhD (Communication, University of Pittsburgh) joined the Johns Hopkins Carey Business School in 2016.
-A graduate of the University of Pittsburgh’s Doctoral program in Communication, she has expertise in the areas of communication & rhetoric, media & culture, and ethics.
-Dr. Klarén’s research and teaching interests are rooted in the study of culture, communication, ethics, and human emotion.
+Alexandra Castro Klarén, PhD, joined the Johns Hopkins Carey Business School in 2016.
+She has expertise in the areas of communication and rhetoric, media and culture, moral anthropology and ethics.
+Dr. Klarén’s research and teaching interests are rooted in the study of culture, communication, and ethics.
 She is primarily interested in understanding the ways that value systems and identities are constituted by and through the media and other prominent social institutions.
-Her book, On Becoming Neighbors: The Communication Ethics of Fred Rogers will be published by the University of Pittsburgh Press on October 12, 2019.
+Her book, On Becoming Neighbors: The Communication Ethics of Fred Rogers was published by the University of Pittsburgh Press in October 2019.

 Honors and distinctions

-- Teaching Innovation Fund Award, Johns Hopkins Carey Business School, with Drs.
+- 2018 Teaching Innovation Fund Award, Johns Hopkins Carey Business School, with Drs.
 Steven D. Cohen and Brandon Chicotsky

-- 2012 Fred Rogers Memorial Scholarship, Academy of Television Arts and Sciences & The Grable Foundation (2012)
+- 2012 Fred Rogers Memorial Scholarship, Academy of Television Arts and Sciences and The Grable Foundation

-- Diversity Fellowship for Graduate Student Research, Dietrich School of Arts and Sciences, University of Pittsburgh (2010 & 2011)
+- 2010-11 Diversity Fellowship for Graduate Student Research, University of Pittsburgh, Dietrich School of Arts and Sciences

 - 2009 Outstanding Paper Award, Ninth Annual Arts and Sciences Grad Expo, University of Pittsburgh

 - Alexandra C. Klaren, "The Philosophy of Fred," interview by Sheilah Kast and Melissa Gerr, On Point, 88.1 WYPR FM, Baltimore, MD, December 13, 2019.